 This document is meant to be a collection of commonly asked questions about Ad Groups in Twitter's Ads API.

 Ad Groups are created by calling POST accounts/:account_id/line_items multiple times for the same campaign ID, and keeping (possibly completely different) targeting and Tweets associated with those line items.
+There is a limit of 100 line items per campaign and a limit of 200 active campaigns for a single ads account.
+Across all campaigns, there is a limit of and 8,000 active line items per ads account.

 Ad Groups are intended to make it easier for advertisers to organize, optimize and manage their campaigns.